 Other ObjectivesOther Healthy People 2020 Objectives related to ''Campylobacter'': *FS-2: Reduce the number of outbreak-associated infections associated with food commodity groups (beef, dairy, fruits and nuts, leafy vegetables, and poultry). *FS-3: Prevent an increase in the proportion of non-typhoidal ''Salmonella'' and ''Campylobacter jejuni'' isolates from humans that are resistant to antimicrobial drugs. *FS-5: Increase the proportion of consumers who follow key food safety practices. *FS-6: Increase the proportion of fast-food and full service restaurants that follow food safety practices that prevent foodborne illness outbreaks.

 How Are We Doing?Campylobacteriosis became a reportable disease in Utah in 1983.
 Increases in number of cases per 100,000 population reported annually since 1983 may be due to better reporting and improved laboratory detection methods.
-The U.S. target for 2020 is 8.5 per 100,000 population per year.
-In Utah, the 5-year average (2012-2016) was 16.0 cases per 100,000 person-years.
-This high average is due to a single, large outbreak associated with raw milk consumption, as well as increased use of culture independent diagnostic tests (CIDTs).
-The rate for 2017 was 19.2 cases per 100,000 person-years.
+Though the incidence in campylobacteriosis dropped in 2020, it is still well above the U.S. target for 2020, which is 8.5 per 100,000 population per year.

-How Do We Compare With the U.S.?Active surveillance through FoodNet indicates that 13.6 cases are diagnosed each year for each 100,000 persons in the U.S. population.
+How Do We Compare With the U.S.?Active surveillance through FoodNet indicates that 14.3 cases were diagnosed in 2020 for each 100,000 persons in the U.S. population.
 Many more cases go undiagnosed or unreported, and campylobacteriosis is estimated to affect over 2.4 million persons every year in the U.S., or 0.8% of the population.
-Children under the age of 5 years are disproportionately affected by the disease, with an incidence rate of 24.4 cases diagnosed each year per 100,000 persons in the U.S. population.
+Children under the age of 5 years are disproportionately affected by the disease, with an incidence rate of 29.6 cases diagnosed in 2020 per 100,000 persons in the U.S. population.
 Campylobacteriosis has been a nationally notifiable disease since 2014.

 What Is Being Done?Per the Communicable Disease Rule R386-702-3, health care providers and laboratories are required to report cases of ''Campylobacter'' to the Bureau of Epidemiology or a local health department.
 The Communicable Disease Epidemiology Program assists local health departments with the investigation of cases and outbreaks and implementation of control measures to prevent further cases.
 Local health departments make an attempt to interview every case of campylobacteriosis reported to public health.
 Information gathered during these interviews includes food history, water exposure, animal exposure, outdoor exposure, travel history, and contact with ill individuals.
 Data from these interviews are analyzed and used to identify outbreaks and common sources of infection.
 In addition, patients are provided with information on high risk exposures and how to prevent future campylobacteriosis infection in themselves and their families.
 Some general guidelines to prevent the spread of ''Campylobacter'' include the following: *Always refrigerate meat products.
 Never leave raw meat at room temperature. *Always cook meat completely. *Always cook raw eggs or foods containing raw eggs well. *Avoid using unpasteurized milk. *Carefully wash hands before and after preparing food. *Always wash hands with soap and warm water after using the toilet or changing diapers and make sure children wash their hands especially after using the toilet or handling pets. [[br]] Visit [http://www.cdc.gov/handwashing/] for proper hand washing technique.